 ‘Such was the looseness and imprecision of British thinking on Levantine affairs that as late as March 1923 the Duke of Devonshire, as colonial secretary, found himself unable to answer a query in the House of Lords as to the strategic case for holding Palestine.’
 William M Mathews.
 The Balfour Declaration and the Palestine Mandate 1917-1023, British Imperialist Imperatives, July 2013

-What Cameron can do, however, if he feels real contrition for Britain’s past, is to make the teaching of the British empire a compulsory part of the GCSE history syllabus.
+William Dalrymple, writing after Cameron had visited Amritsar and not apologised for the 1919 massacre: What Cameron can do, however, if he feels real contrition for Britain’s past, is to make the teaching of the British empire a compulsory part of the GCSE history syllabus.
 The empire was, for better or worse, the most important thing the British ever did: it completely changed the shape of the modern world.
 Yet most British people are by and large completely unaware of the details of their imperial history.
 My own children learned Tudors and the Nazis over and again in history class, but never came across a whiff of Indian history.
 This means that they, like most people who go through the British education system, are wholly ill-equipped to judge either the good or the bad in what we did to the rest of the world.
-William Dalrymple The Guardian, 2013
+The Guardian, 2013